 Skip to main content

-The 2022-2023 Seminar Series will primarily be in person, but some talks will be offered virtually using Zoom.
+The 2024-2025 Seminar Series will primarily be in person, but some talks will be offered virtually using Zoom.
 Talks that are virtual will be clearly designated and registration for the Zoom talks will be required to receive the zoom link for the event.
-Please see the registration link associated with each talk to sign up.
-Links are specific to individual talks, so you will need to register for every talk you are interested in attending.
 Please email Kisa Kowal at k-kowal@northwestern.edu if you have questions.

 Seminar Series talks are free and open to faculty, graduate students, and advanced undergraduate students